 Finally, we consider the {\sc SPFG-${\GG}$-Deletion} problem.
-It follows from the results of Darmann et al. \cite{darmann2011paths} that even if $X = \emptyset$ and $G_f$ is a $2$-ladder, i.e. a graph of degree one, {\sc SPFG-$\GG$-Deletion} is {\nph}.
-Therefore, it is unlikely to expect the possibility that {\sc SPFG-$\GG$-Deletion} would admit an \fpt algorithm even when $\GG$ is a very sparse graph classes.
+It follows from the results of Darmann et al. \cite{darmann2011paths} that even if $X = \emptyset$ and $G_f$ is a $2$-ladder (also known as a collection of disjoint edges) {\sc SPFG-$\GG$-Deletion} is {\nph}.
+Therefore, it is unlikely to expect the possibility that {\sc SPFG-$\GG$-Deletion} would admit an \fpt algorithm even when $\GG$ is a very sparse graph class.
 We complement their {\sf NP}-hardness result by proving that \begin{itemize} \item {\sc SPFG-${\GG}$-Deletion} admits an {\fpt} algorithm when $\GG$ is the class of all $2K_2$-free graphs. \end{itemize}